 FuturePace draws on the expansive and important histories of Futurecity and Pace, combining expertise in commissioning large-scale collaborative, multidisciplinary artworks alongside an extensive global network of contemporary artists, galleries and resources.

 FuturePace works with a carefully selected international group of artists, drawn from Pace's longstanding commitment to artists working in the fields of technology and experiential art and Futurecity’s 11-year program of large-scale public art projects.

 FuturePace has drawn a connection from the Art and Technology movement of 1970s California, pioneered by Robert Irwin and James Turrell, to the artists that are breaking boundaries in the way that contemporary art is seen and experienced today.
 Through experience, interactivity and social media, our artists have created new ways of engaging with a new, technology savvy global audience.

-The partnership aims to create a ‘gallery without walls’, providing imaginative, site-specific contemporary art, embedded into infrastructure, architecture and urban landscapes.
-Our artists exist in a world where the interchange of disciplines is becoming the norm, working independently and in collaboration with architects, designers, landscape architects, engineers, community representatives, technologists and scientists, indeed with anyone interested in the idea of placing art in urban places.
+This Futurecity & Pace partnership aims to create a global initiative, a ‘gallery without walls’, providing imaginative, site-specific contemporary art, embedded into infrastructure, architecture and urban landscapes.
+The FuturePace artists exist in a world where the interchange of disciplines is becoming the norm, working independently and in collaboration with architects, designers, landscape architects, engineers, community representatives, technologists and scientists, indeed with anyone interested in the notion of the cultural city.

 What We Do

-FuturePace offers urban professionals access to a world-class group of international artists, each capable of creating, fabricating and delivering large-scale artworks in a range of urban settings.
-Our artists work with a range of technologies and more traditional media such as large-scale sculpture and murals, whilst challenging the established notion of public art, combining technology, colour, kinetics, the physical form and interaction.
+FuturePace offers urban stakeholders’ access to a world-class group of international artists, each capable of creating, designing, fabricating and installing artworks in a range of urban settings.
+Our artists work with a range of technologies alongside more traditional media such as large-scale sculpture, combining technology, colour, kinetics, the physical form and interaction whilst challenging the established notion of public art.